Modular representations of the Yangian $Y_2$: Abstract

 \section{Abstract}

-Let $Y_2$ be the Yangian associated to the general linear Lie algebra $\mathfrak{gl}_2$, defined over an algebraically closed field $\kk$ of characteristic $p > 0$.
+Let $Y_2$ be the Yangian associated to the general linear Lie algebra $\mathfrak{gl}_2$, defined over an algebraically closed field $\kk$ of characteristic $p>0$.
 In this paper, we study the representation theory of the restricted Yangian $\yp$.
-This gives a description of the representations of $\mathfrak{gl}_{2n}$, whose $p$-character is a nilpotent whose Jordan type is the two-row partition $( n, n)$.
+This leads to a description of the representations of $\mathfrak{gl}_{2n}$, whose $p$-character is nilpotent with Jordan type given by a two-row partition $(n, n)$.